Squamous Cell Carcinoma

 Excision and reconstruction

-Where SCC has spread to the lymph nodes — in the groin, armpit or neck — Mr Potter has the specific expertise to perform lymph node dissection to control regional disease.
-He monitors all SCC patients in long-term follow-up specifically to detect any spread early.
+Where SCC has spread to the lymph nodes — in the groin, armpit or neck — Mr Potter has undertaken well over 400 neck dissection and 400 superficial parotidectomies for skin tumours that have spread to the lymph nodes.

 Managing lymph node spread